top of page

 Cute Happy Dog

-If you are living abroad and planning to travel your pet to Thailand, import permit must be obtained before your pet arrives in Thailand. either you are traveling your pet as excess baggage, in the cabin or manifested cargo.
+If you are living abroad and planning to travel with your pet to Thailand, it is essential to obtain an import permit before your pet arrives in the country, regardless of whether you are transporting your pet as excess baggage, in the cabin, or as manifested cargo.

-An import permit will show that your pet is qualified for traveling to Thailand.
-Upon arrival in Thailand, Government officer will need to see a valid import permit, with a veterinary health certificate completed by an official government veterinarian in the country of export.
+An import permit serves as proof that your pet is eligible for travel to Thailand.
+Upon arrival, a government officer will request to see a valid import permit along with a veterinary health certificate, which should be completed by an official government veterinarian in the country of export.

-Some countries will require an import permit before they will be issued health certificate for your pet.
+Please note that certain countries may require an import permit before issuing a health certificate for your pet.

-Most of the airlines will not allow you to board or check in your pets without an import permit presented.
+It is important to be aware that most airlines will not allow you to board or check in your pets without presenting an import permit.

 Requirements for taking dogs and cats to Thailand can be found as below: